What are advance directives?

 Advance directives are legal documents that state your wishes about your medical care, finances and property in case you become incapacitated or die.
 Here are the most common types:

-Here's the problem with that excuse: Such triggering events could be exactly when it becomes too late to sign advance directives.
-What many people don't realize about advance directives is that they can only be authorized at a time when you have the legal capacity to make decisions and appoint others to handle things for you.
+Advance directives can only be authorized at a time when you have the legal capacity to make decisions and appoint others to handle things for you.
 Once you lose the mental or physical ability to make and communicate decisions, you also lose the ability to create valid, enforceable powers of attorney.
 This also applies to a living will, a document that let doctors know under which circumstances you would want life-prolonging measures withheld.
 Once you no longer have the capacity to make decisions about what you want, including which individuals you would allow to make decisions for you, you cannot legally execute these documents and they will not be valid even if you sign them.

-Advance directives were invented to avoid those drastic outcomes.
-Preparing them while you're mentally and physically able to do so gives you maximum options and can help you avoid ending up in the hands of the wrong person and becoming more vulnerable to abuse or exploitation.
-So if you're aging, but happily still able to make decisions and do things for yourself, use that power now to extend your decisions into the future while you still can.
+Preparing advance directives while you’re mentally and physically able to do so gives you maximum options and can help you avoid ending up in the hands of the wrong person and becoming more vulnerable to abuse or exploitation.
+So if you’re aging, but happily still able to make decisions and do things for yourself, use that power now to extend your decisions into the future while you still can.